Skip to main content

 Genetic Modulation of Estrogen and DHT Metabolism

-The long-term success of also critically depends on the precise management of testosterone’s downstream metabolites, particularly estrogen and DHT.
+The long-term success of testosterone therapy also critically depends on the precise management of testosterone’s downstream metabolites, particularly estrogen and DHT.
 The CYP19A1 gene encodes aromatase, the enzyme responsible for the conversion of androgens to estrogens.
 Polymorphisms within CYP19A1 can significantly alter aromatase activity, thereby modulating the rate at which exogenous testosterone is converted into estradiol.

 For instance, certain single nucleotide polymorphisms (SNPs) in CYP19A1 are associated with higher aromatase expression and activity, leading to an increased propensity for estrogen elevation during TRT.